salmanbareesh039/internshala-scrapper/README.md

-# Internshala Internship Scraper
+# Internshala Scraper

 ## 🤖 Overview

-This Apify actor scrapes internship listings from Internshala.com based on custom filters like job category, location, work-from-home preferences, and more.
+This Apify actor scrapes jobs and internship listings from Internshala.com based on custom filters like job category, location, work-from-home preferences, and more.
 With this actor, you can easily collect detailed information about internships and use the data for research, job hunting, aggregation services, or any other purpose.

 ## ✅ Features